-Today’s Rapanui share the same tenacity, physical prowess and survival instinct as their explorer forefathers who survived an epic journey to arrive here from more than 2000kms from the west.
-Consequently they look similar to other Polynesians from Hawaii, New Zealand and Tahiti.
-Although intermarriage with foreigners in recent times has brought a physical and cultural diversity, the Rapanui remain a generous and proud people with an unbreakable cultural core.
-Their cultural inspiration is drawn more from their Polynesian cousins to the west than their governing body of Chile to the East, although the South America- Polynesia mix found on the island is truly unique in the world.
+Today’s Rapanui share the same tenacity, physical prowess and survival instinct as their explorer forefathers who survived the epic journey here from more than 2000kms from the west.
+Consequently, they look similar to other Polynesians from New Zealand, Sāmoa, Tonga, Tahiti, and Hawaiʻi.
+Although intermarriage with foreigners in recent times has brought physical and cultural diversity, the Rapanui remain a generous and proud people with an unbreakable cultural core.
+Their cultural inspiration is drawn more from their Polynesian cousins to the west than their governing body of Chile to the East, though the South American-Polynesian mix found on the island is truly unique in the world.

 GETTING THERE AND AWAY

 ARRIVAL BY AIR - Easter Island is fortunate to be served by Latin America's best and largest airline, and Oneworld partner, LATAM Airlines (www.latam.com).
 The island enjoys direct flights from Santiago de Chile and from Tahiti (French Polynesia), taking about 6 hours in either direction and is operated by a modern Boeing 767 aircraft.

 INCLUDING EASTER ISLAND IN A ROUND THE WORLD TRIP - Ever since LATAM was incorporated into the Oneworld Alliance in 2001, many people started choosing to include this once-inaccessible island, and to visit Easter Island as an exciting stopover on their world tour.
-The numerous options for visiting the island as part of a South American airpass, Circle Pacific fare or Round The World (RTW) ticket are best explained by a travel agent with good and up-to-date information, but it is now possible to fly as part of a RTW ticket, in either direction:
+The numerous options for visiting the island as part of a South American Airpass, Circle Pacific fare or Round The World (RTW) ticket are best explained by a travel agent with good and up-to-date information, but it is now possible to fly as part of a RTW ticket, in either direction:

 South America - Easter Island - Tahiti - New Zealand - Australia

 Given LATAM's extensive coverage of South America, Easter Island can also be included in trips to Machu Picchu, Iguazu Falls and the Galapagos Islands.